ministryofjustice/modernisation-platform/docs/user-guide/our-offer-to-you.md

 - automated domain allocation for all applications
 - automated OS patching for applications that support it
 - automated TLS certificates for all applications
-- bastion access for all applications
+- management access to application resources
 - centralised networking for all applications, including VPCs, subnets, inter-application connections

 ### What we don't offer